Staff

 She can be reached at kim@oregonhealthforum.org

-Jenn Gleizer (she/her) is our program coordinator.
+Jenn Gleizer (she/they) is our program coordinator.
 She comes to OHF with a professional background in non-profit event management, volunteer coordination and non-profit program coordination.
 One of her exciting and ongoing side projects is the annual charitable Bridgetown Bluegrass Festival.
 Established in 2016, the family-friendly event, aims at preserving and promoting bluegrass & acoustic music in Portland Oregon, while also raising money for local 501(c)3’s.
 Pre-Covid, Jenn was managing high-end, high volume, eateries throughout Portland, including nationally recognized restaurant Kachka.
 During the shutdown, she decided to step away from the food service industry and went back to school to continue pursuing her BS in Public Health & Communications at Portland State University.

 Fun fact: Jenn speaks Russian fluently, and is teaching her 2 young children to speak it as well.